Toggle: English / Spanish

 Horner syndrome is a rare condition that affects the nerves to the eye and face.

-- Injury to one of the main arteries to the brain (carotid artery)
+- Injury to the carotid artery, one of the main arteries to the brain

 - Injury to nerves at the base of the neck called the brachial plexus